ahmeshaf/gpt_coref/README.md

 @inproceedings{ahmed-etal-2024-xamr,
-    title = "Linear Cross-document Event Coreference Resolution with X-AMR", author = "
+    title = "Linear Cross-document Event Coreference Resolution with X-AMR", author = "Ahmed, Shafiuddin Rehan  and
-      Ahmed, Shafiuddin Rehan  and Baker, George and Judge, Evi and
+      Baker, George and
+      Judge, Evi and
       Regan, Michael and
       Wright-Bettner, Kristin and